MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMApprovalRequest.md

 ## DESCRIPTION

-The **Get-CMApprovalRequest** cmdlet gets a request from a user to install a Microsoft System Center Configuration Manager application.
+The **Get-CMApprovalRequest** cmdlet gets a request from a user to install a Configuration Manager application.
 You can specify an approval request by application name, application ID, or by user name.

 > [!NOTE]